What is Capital Turnover?

 - Capital Turnover Ratio = 500000 / 40000 = 12.5

-It means each $ of capital investment has contributed $12.5 towards the sales of the company, and this 12.5 seems that the utilization of capital investment is done efficiently by the company.
+It means each $ of capital investment has contributed $12.5 towards the company’s sales, and this 12.5 seems that the utilization of capital investment is done efficiently by the company.

 Capital Turnover Criterion